aroberge/avantpy/roadmap.md

 ## Contributors

-- [ ] Add code of conduct
 - [ ] Add templates for various types of issues
   - [x] Bug report
   - [x] Feature request or contributions
   - [ ] Others
-- [ ] Add info about contributors and refer to documentation
-  - [ ] Add style information
-  - [ ] Contributions should focus on new or corrected content, not format.

 ## Developers tools